cgerull/techinfo/content/posts/linux-volume-layout.md

 comment: false
 date: "2014-03-01T00:00:00Z"
 description: Linux FHS with LVM2
+authors:
+  - claus-gerull
 tags:
-  - file system
-  - install
   - linux
-  - lvm
 title: Volume layout
 draft: false
 ---

 Here's my personal preference for an allround Linux box.
 The following volume layout is a baseline.
 If the machine is a server reduce /home and add much more to /var where normally you data lives.
 For a development box increase /home for all your projects.<!--more-->

 I use the lvm2 package, so these commands use the most common options.